slawoe/slawoe/README.md

 👥 &nbsp;love to work in teams
 ☕️ &nbsp;always available for a good conversation
 💬 &nbsp;ask me about everything you want
-⚡ &nbsp;Fun fact: if you translate my last name it means serious.
+⚡ &nbsp;fun fact: if you translate my last name it means serious.
 But it is just the name and not my lifestyle 😉

 ---